12+ Cheapest Visa-Free Destinations for South Africans

 Mauritius or Reunion Island

-Mauritius and Reunion Island are excellent budget destinations for South Africans that need a heavy dose of island life.
+Mauritius and Reunion Island are excellent budget destinations for South Africans who need a heavy dose of island life.

 With tons of all-inclusive packages from resorts in Mauritius that cover your flights, meals, drinks, and entertainment, it’s super easy to know exactly how much your entire trip will cost.

-It’s right next door to Mauritius with flights costing about the same, but there are more activities you can do with kids.
-Accommodation is also slightly cheaper as the island caters more for self-catering cottages than hotel resorts.
+It’s right next door to Mauritius, with flights about the same price, but there are more activities you can do with kids.
+Accommodation is also slightly cheaper as the island caters more to self-catering cottages than hotel resorts.

 Visa Information: No visa required for 90 days.